nextcloud/all-in-one/readme.md

 **Please note:** If you can't see the type "local storage" in the external storage admin options, a restart of the containers from the AIO interface may be required.

 ### How to adjust the Talk port?
 By default will the talk container use port `3478/UDP` and `3478/TCP` for connections.
-You can adjust the port by adding e.g. `-e TALK_PORT=3478` to the initial docker run command and adjusting the port to your desired value.
+You can adjust the port by adding e.g. `--env TALK_PORT=3478` to the initial docker run command and adjusting the port to your desired value.

 ### How to adjust the upload limit for Nextcloud?
 By default are uploads to Nextcloud limited to a max of 10G.
-You can adjust the upload limit by providing `-e NEXTCLOUD_UPLOAD_LIMIT=10G` to the docker run command of the mastercontainer and customize the value to your fitting.
+You can adjust the upload limit by providing `--env NEXTCLOUD_UPLOAD_LIMIT=10G` to the docker run command of the mastercontainer and customize the value to your fitting.
 It must start with a number and end with `G` e.g. `10G`.

 ### How to adjust the max execution time for Nextcloud?
 By default are uploads to Nextcloud limited to a max of 3600s.
-You can adjust the upload time limit by providing `-e NEXTCLOUD_MAX_TIME=3600` to the docker run command of the mastercontainer and customize the value to your fitting.
+You can adjust the upload time limit by providing `--env NEXTCLOUD_MAX_TIME=3600` to the docker run command of the mastercontainer and customize the value to your fitting.
 It must be a number e.g. `3600`.

 ### How to adjust the PHP memory limit for Nextcloud?
 By default is each PHP process in the Nextcloud container limited to a max of 512 MB.
-You can adjust the memory limit by providing `-e NEXTCLOUD_MEMORY_LIMIT=512M` to the docker run command of the mastercontainer and customize the value to your fitting.
+You can adjust the memory limit by providing `--env NEXTCLOUD_MEMORY_LIMIT=512M` to the docker run command of the mastercontainer and customize the value to your fitting.
 It must start with a number and end with `M` e.g. `1024M`.

 ### What can I do to fix the internal or reserved ip-address error?
 If you get an error during the domain validation which states that your ip-address is an internal or reserved ip-address, you can fix this by first making sure that your domain indeed has the correct public ip-address that points to the server and then adding `--add-host yourdomain.com:<public-ip-address>` to the initial docker run command which will allow the domain validation to work correctly.
 And so that you know: even if the `A` record of your domain should change over time, this is no problem since the mastercontainer will not make any attempt to access the chosen domain after the initial domain validation.